interplaynetary/p2p-template/resources/surplus.md

 For any participants A, B, C:
 - Direct Relation: A ↔ B (A and B directly connected)
 - Transitive Relation: A ↔ B ↔ C (A and C transitively connected via B)
-- Your share of anyone's surplus = MR(You, Them) / Σ MR(Them, All-Those-They-Recognize)
+- Your share of anyone's surplus = MR(You, Them) / Σ MR(Them, Each-of-Those-They-Recognize)
 ```

 Now combine this with a profound sociological discovery: everyone on Earth is connected to everyone else through at most six degrees of separation.
 In free association, this means: